mouradbouajaja/minds-gambit/DAILY_GAMBIT_AUTOMATION.md

 - One file per story; exactly one lead per edition.
 - Summaries original; sourceUrl present.
 - Local section reviewed by a human until feeds are trusted.

+## Editorial voice — assume the reader doesn't know the names

+The Daily Gambit's primary audience is American chess players — most are not elite-rated and do not follow the European or Asian tour closely.
+Names like Murzin, Hnatyshyn, Keymer, Divya, Praggnanandhaa, or Firouzja may not be instantly recognized.
+The editorial voice should be warmly educational, never assuming knowledge it shouldn't.

+When a player appears in a story for the first time, briefly introduce them: country, current rating range (if notable), one signature achievement, and age when relevant.

+Examples:
+- "Russian GM Volodar Murzin, the 18-year-old who stunned chess by winning
+-   the 2024 World Rapid Championship..."
+-   - "Ukrainian WGM Anastasiia Hnatyshyn, a rising 2400+ talent..."
+    - - "Indian GM Divya Deshmukh, 19, the 2024 Women's World Cup champion..."
+      - - "American GM Wesley So, the 2017 U.S. Champion and former world top-5..."

+        - Repeat introductions are unnecessary inside the same edition.
+A name
+        - introduced in one story can be referenced by surname in another.

+        - Names that do NOT need introduction in any chess context: Magnus Carlsen,
+        - Hikaru Nakamura, Fabiano Caruana, Gukesh Dommaraju, Garry Kasparov, Bobby
+        - Fischer, Vladimir Kramnik, Anatoly Karpov.
+Their current world position or
+        - signature title can still be reinforced for emphasis.

+        - When introducing a tournament or opening, the same rule applies: one
+        - sentence of orientation — who plays it, when it started, why it matters —
+        - before diving in.
+        -